tmarrs/json-at-work-examples/chapter-2/Web-Project-Setup.md

 ### Create the Project
 Now, create your Yeoman project.
 Choose Bootstrap and leave out Sass and Modernizr.
 After making that selection, then choose Bootstrap 4.
+Finally, choose "BDD" as your style of DSL (i.e., Mocha and Chai).
 Your CLI session should look like this:

 ```
 yo webapp